Why do I need to contact the graduate reader?

 What does the graduate reader check for in my document?

-Adherence to the Student Manual for Preparing Theses and Dissertations, adherence to the style guide for your field (e.g., MLA, APA, CBE), consistency within the text, and correct grammar.
+Adherence to the Guidelines, adherence to the style guide for your field (selected on the Contact Graduate Reader form), consistency within the text, correct grammar, citations, references, and more.

 What do I do if I realize I'm not going to graduate as scheduled?

-How should I contact the graduate reader and complete the document approval process if I don't live in Hattiesburg?
+How should I contact the graduate reader and complete the document approval process if I don't live in the Hattiesburg area?

 The procedure for approval can be done through the mail.
 Keep in mind, however, that you are still responsible for meeting all deadlines.
-You may need to use express mail to ensure that you meet deadlines.
-Contacting the Graduate Reader and sending your title page to approved can be done through email.
+You may need to use express mail to ensure that you meet the deadlines.
+You may also opt to use the USM Image Center to print and deliver your document, be sure to follow all instructions given to you by the Graduate Reader.

 Should I have my dissertation proposal approved by the graduate reader?